 Through it all she learned to be content and truly say “it is well”.
 All glory to God.
 This photo is from her 60th birthday in 2014 cancer free with hair regrown.
-Donna has now been cancer free for four years thanks to the healing power of the name and blood of Jesus Christ.
-She and her husband Tom enjoy life in the country in the Midwest and exploring the mountains and beaches near Charlotte.
+Donna has now been medically declared cancer free for over seven years thanks to the healing power of the name and blood of Jesus Christ.
+She and her husband Tom have enjoyed life in the country in the Midwest and exploring the mountains and beaches near Charlotte.

 1 Holy Bible KJV, BibleGateway.com, Proverbs 31, v.
 1-31, King James Version (KJV), www.BibleGateway.com, Scripture taken from the King James Version (KJV) by Public Domain, http://bit.ly/1qOKTv1